 Why do we need to be reminded twice a year to be nuclear weapon free, through the international day against nuclear tests, and the international day for the total elimination of nuclear weapons?

-In August 1945, towards the end of the World War II, the world shuddered due to nuclear explosions at Hiroshima and Nagasaki in Japan.
-The explosives used during these nuclear attacks were uranium and plutonium fission type bombs, respectively.
+In August 1945, towards the end of the World War II, the world shuddered due to nuclear explosions at Hiroshima and Nagasaki, Japan.
+The explosives were uranium and plutonium fission type bombs, respectively.
 While developing fission weapons, activated fissile material is allowed to grow exponentially, via a radioactive chain reaction.
-The explosion of such fission bombs not only destroyed, but also genetically mutated future generations in these cities and the areas nearby.
+The explosion of fission bombs not only destroyed, but also genetically mutated future generations in these cities and the areas nearby.
 This incidence is sufficient to justify the hazard of nuclear attacks on the environment and the ecosystem.

 Further, tragedies such as the one that occurred at Chernobyl in Ukraine on April 26, 1986, has left behind residual radioactivity even today!
 Such disastrous has been the environmental impact that the area is no longer suitable for habitation by almost all species.
-The problems facing the human population are similar.
-Thus innovations in nuclear research should be responsibly conducted and under stringent regulations; so as to protect the environment from its harmful and incorrigible consequences.
+Thus innovations in nuclear research should be responsibly conducted and under stringent regulations.
+It is important to protect the environment from its harmful and incorrigible consequences.

 Fig 1. depicts the dark cloud contributed by the French Thermonuclear Licorne Test on July 3, 1970.Over 2,000 nuclear tests have been carried out since 1945 till now as shown in the plot below.
 Although innovations for the safety of the individual nations are imperative, they should not supersede the safety of our planet.
 Thus, execution of nuclear research should be a responsible and organised effort with mutual understanding and cooperation between the nations.